What is a “center” at a think tank?

 Where to start?
 Again, it’s time to guess and check.

-Larger groups with more content, the groups who would most benefit from good sorting mechanisms, seem hellbent on confusing users the most.
+Larger groups with more content, the groups that would most benefit from good sorting mechanisms, seem hellbent on confusing users the most.

 Brookings offers dozens of topics listed alphabetically (without making allowances for the word “the”) alongside “Research Programs” that are offered in a three-level organization that takes six flicks of the scroll wheel to make your way through.